Skip to main content

 Analyst Summary

-Both Kodiak Robotics and Mobileye compete directly in the AI Robotics space, making this a head-to-head matchup within the same market segment.
+AI Robotics remains a contested market, with Kodiak Robotics and Mobileye among its most prominent entrants.
 Kodiak Robotics develops autonomous trucking technology for long-haul freight transportation.
 Mobileye designs AI chips and software systems for advanced driver assistance and autonomous driving, producing the EyeQ system-on-chip series and associated computer vision software stack that is integrated into hundreds of millions of vehicles globally as the technical foundation for features including lane keeping, automatic emergency braking, and adaptive cruise control.

-Mobileye carries a valuation of $15B, which is 6x higher than Kodiak Robotics's $2.5B.
+Mobileye is valued at $7.6B, putting it 3x ahead of Kodiak Robotics ($2.5B).
 Kodiak Robotics has raised $518M in disclosed funding.

 Metrics Comparison